wardbekker/LokiLogger/README.md

 * async http call to backend.
 * snappy compressed proto format in the HTTP Body instead of JSON.
 * proper unit tests.
-* http post retry strategy on loki backend failure.
+* http post retry strategy on temporary loki backend failure or network hiccups.
+* authentication with basic auth and/or Oauth2 reverse proxy.
+* support for tenant header (X-Scope-OrgID) in multi-tenancy scenario's.
+* CI build integration (e.g. TravisCI)

 ## Installation